sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/110 - match.md

             },
             {
               "type": "startsWith",
-              "text": "...Followed by the 1st occurrence of this string in another line", },
+              "text": "...followed by the 1st occurrence of this string in another line", },
+                          {
+              "type": "startsWith",
+              "text": "...and create an Anchor line out of this last match", },
           ]
       },